gis-ops/wordpress-markdown-git/README.md

 The preference `cache_ttl` sets how many **seconds** the content cache will keep alive.

-Attention!
-The cache only will persists in server if your application has a [persistent cache plugin](https://codex.wordpress.org/Class_Reference/WP_Object_Cache#Persistent_Caching) enabled.

 #### `Token` authorization

 You **need to** authorize via `user` and `token` if you intend to publish from a private repository.
 You **don't need to** authorize if the repository is open.